Charles Eugene, Duke of Württemberg: Life

+He was educated at the court of Frederick II of Prussia.
+He also studied keyboard with Carl Philipp Emanuel Bach in the 1740s (Bach's "Württemberg" sonatas, published in 1744, were dedicated to Charles Eugene).

 In his early years he ruled with an iron fist.
-However, he also displayed humanist tendencies.
-For example, in 1744 he ordered that the corpse of Joseph Süß Oppenheimer – the executed Jewish financial advisor of his father, Charles Alexander – whose decaying corpse had been suspended in an iron cage by Stuttgart's Prag gallows for six years – be taken down and given a decent burial.
+In 1744 he ordered that the corpse of Joseph Süß Oppenheimer, his father's financial advisor executed by the Duke of Württemberg-Neuenstadt, whose decaying corpse had been suspended in an iron cage by Stuttgart's Prag gallows for six years, be taken down and given a decent burial.
 He was also well known for his extensive library, his extravagant interest in opera, and interest in large scale horticulture for the feeding of the masses.